JordenHuang/como.nvim/README.md

 - You can use `:Como recompile` to compile with the last command

 - If you close the compilation buffer and want to open it again, use `:Como open`

+- Or toggle the compilation buffer/window with the `:Como toggle` command

 <br>